 This project founded in 2013 has performed at venues such as Gallery 1313, The Black Cat Artspace, 99 Sudbury, Artscape Sandbox, OCAD U Student Gallery, White Wall Studios (Montreal), CineCycle, Dutch Dreams, 918 Bathurst, Toronto Reference Library and Gallery Petite (New York City).
 I/O Movement has also choreographed/performed in music videos for New Fries (direction Maryanne Casasanta), The Weather Station (direction Colin Medley), Ian Daniel Kehoe (direction Colin Medley) and released their first short film Baseline in collaboration with Keaton TF Evans (Official Selection Berlin Indie Doc Festival).
 Through I/O Movement, Lauren has facilitated her own dance residency titled This is Our Place.
 This is a residency for dance artists to investigate their practice and present work within unique spaces.
 In November of 2017, This is Our Place was facilitated within an empty house between owners.
 In October of 2018, This is Our Place was fostered by The Bentway's Community Incubation program inviting 5 artists for a full week to examine public art culminating with a traversing site-responsive performance.
 Lauren hopes to pursue more opportunities to foster work of her own and of the community.

-At City Dance Corps we are working on a remount of stage work Shell Power.
-Shell Power will be presented in a group show this March.
+At City Dance Corps we worked on a remount of stage work Shell Power.
+Shell Power presented in a group show March 2019.

 Works by Jamee Valin + I/O Movement + WAREHAUS Dance Collective